soudev/knowledge.mine/stuff/frontend_css.md

 * [Using Custom Data Attributes and Pseudo-Elements | Codrops](http://tympanus.net/codrops/2013/07/05/using-custom-data-attributes-and-pseudo-elements/) - A tutorial on how to (ab)use custom data attributes and pseudo-elements for creating image captions.

+* [Building a Circular Navigation with CSS Transforms | Codrops](http://tympanus.net/codrops/2013/08/09/building-a-circular-navigation-with-css-transforms/) - A tutorial on how to create a circular navigation using CSS transforms.

 * [Using SVG | CSS-Tricks](http://css-tricks.com/using-svg/)